 In 1974, Alcorn Agricultural and Mechanical College became Alcorn State University.
 Governor William L. Waller signed House Bill 298, granting this status.
 Alcorn has thrived by continuously accomplishing dynamic goals and objectives despite limited resource allocations from the state.
 By the early 1990s, Alcorn’s physical plant and academic programs evolved into a more diversified University.
 The student population is now representative of more than 65 counties, more than 30 states, and at least 18 foreign countries.
 The University provides an undergraduate education that enables students to successfully pursue work in graduate and professional schools, engage in teaching, and enter other professions.

 As Mississippi recognized the importance of educating all citizens, Alcorn has gained status and importance.
-From the original eight faculty members in 1871, the University has grown to more than 800 faculty and staff.
-The student body has increased from 179 students to more than 4,000 students with varied ethnic backgrounds.
+From the original eight faculty members in 1871, the University has grown to more than 700 faculty and staff.
+The student body has increased from 179 students to more than 3,200 students with varied ethnic backgrounds.
 Although early graduates of Alcorn had limited horizons, today’s graduates are successful in their chosen professions, and many are outstanding entrepreneurs.
 Throughout Alcorn’s history, the leadership and faculty remained committed to enhancing the institution’s image and to attracting young people whose interest is the pursuit and receipt of a quality education.
 Over the decades, “the college that excelled against great odds” has become one of the leading universities in the nation.
-Alcorn State University operates divisions with degree programs in more than 50 areas, including the bachelor’s, master’s, and educational specialist degrees.
+Alcorn State University operates divisions with degree programs in more than 40 areas, including bachelor’s, master’s, educational

-The collaborative strength and contributions of Alcorn’s past 18 presidents during its more than 140 years of existence have enabled the institution to excel.
-On March 4, 2014, the Mississippi Board of Trustees of State Institutions of Higher Learning voted unanimously to appoint Dr. Alfred Rankins Jr. as Alcorn State University’s 19th president.
-President Rankins' background and vision are strategically aligned with Alcorn’s history and tradition.
-He is poised to expeditiously move Alcorn State University to the next level of excellence.
+The collaborative strength and contributions of Alcorn’s past 19 presidents during its 150 years of existence have enabled the institution to excel.
+In April, the Mississippi Board of Trustees of State Institutions of Higher Learning voted unanimously to appoint Dr. Felecia M. Nave as the university’s 20th president and first female president.
+President Nave’s background and vision are strategically aligned with Alcorn’s history and tradition.
+She is poised to expeditiously move Alcorn State University to the next level of excellence.